 My note on this text :

-I just love the precision and claim of this text: “Only by means of Theory” — that feels like an excellent point of departure for this series.
+I just admire the precision and claim of this text: “Only by means of Theory” — that feels like an excellent point of departure for this series.
 I deeply align with its emphasis on “how apply it?” and how theory “provides the link between the necessary knowledge and the activity of design.”
-It establishes theory as something practical rather than rhetorical — not in opposition to experience, but as a sequence and structuring of it.
-“First act of simplification in the mind” suggests a clarification of thought, while “planning of planning” introduces a crucial meta-level: thinking about thinking.
-“Deductions from experience” and the sense of thought being “compounded of his borrowings from others plus his native intelligence” strongly reinforce my premise: theory + experience, not theory versus experience.
+It establishes theory as something practical rather than rhetorical “first act of simplification in the mind” suggests a clarification of thought, while “planning of planning” introduces a crucial meta-level: thinking about thinking. “deductions from experience” and the sense of thought being “compounded of his borrowings from others plus his native intelligence” strongly reinforce my premise that theory is not in opposition to experience, but as a sequence and structuring of it. theory + experience, not theory versus experience.

-This paragraph is drawn from the brilliant opening chapter of the book.
+This paragraph is drawn from the brilliant opening chapter of the book on the notion of theory.
 What follows are chapters focused on the elements of architecture — walls, roofs, materials, and so on — but the clarity of this initial framing, at architecture’s threshold of modernism, is remarkable.
 The book’s grounding of theory before moving into architectural elements reveals an intellectual precision that feels both rigorous and very relevant 100 years later

 This post takes a peek into the KVDF Workshop I participated in earlier this year.
 The workshop was spread over three days (Jan 30 – Feb 01, 2026).
 Kurula Varkey Design Forum is one of the key annual academic events in the country, revolving around shortlisted final year thesis projects from various schools.
 An event completely organized by the students at CEPT, which has been a consistent and distinguished platform since its inception.
 It is a vantage point to the finest thesis in the country.
 The previous formats had thematic discussions around curated categories of thesis projects .
 The discussions revolved around particular projects and spiraled from there to many delightful de tours attended by various mentors over the years.
 I had attended these forums between 2008 and 2010 at CEPT as a student.
 The ‘basement’ at CEPT would be buzzing with intellectual arguments for those 3 days.
 This is the 25th year since its inception.